sajeebce/lms/COURSE_MANAGEMENT_FEATURE_SPEC.md

 - **Generate** button:
   - Creates all missing chapters in one go.
   - Returns the user to the builder with the new chapters visible and briefly highlighted.

+> **Implementation Status:** This feature has been fully implemented and tested.
+The wizard successfully imports chapters from the Question Bank syllabus structure into course chapters.

 #### 5.2.3 Chapter Rows & Per-Row Actions